 - Kelso JM, Sodhi N, Gosselin VA, Yunginger JW.
 Diagnostic performance characteristics of the standard Phadebas RAST, modified RAST, and pharmacia CAP system versus skin testing.
 Ann Allergy 1991; 67:511.

 - Wood RA, Segall N, Ahlstedt S, Williams PB.
 Accuracy of IgE antibody laboratory results.
 Ann Allergy Asthma Immunol 2007; 99:34.

 - Division of Clinical Laboratory Devices, Office of Device Evaluation.
 Review criteria for the assessment of allergen-specific immunoglobulin E (IgE) in vitro diagnostic devices using immunological methods.
-Washington: Public Health Service, 2000. p.1.
+Public Health Service; Washington, 2000.

 - Nelson HS, Nolte H, Creticos P, et al. Efficacy and safety of timothy grass allergy immunotherapy tablet treatment in North American adults.
 J Allergy Clin Immunol 2011; 127:72.